10 great horsey products that come personalised - Horse & Hound

 Mackenzie & George personalisation service

-Mackenzie & George offer the option to personalise the company’s British made leather belts and accessories with your initials at the time you order.
+Mackenzie & George offers the option to personalise the company’s British made leather belts and accessories with your initials at the time you order.
 Choose from debossed or foil finish.

 RRP: £9 plus cost of the product